algarecu/hbase-0.94.8-qod/README.txt

 Cheers.

 Acknowledgements:
-This work is based on the Apache issue 1734 (https://issues.apache.org/jira/browse/HBASE-1734).
+This work might be applicable to Apache issue 1734 and further work on Storage Consistency Guarantees for cloud data-stores (https://issues.apache.org/jira/browse/HBASE-1734).
 Thanks to L. Hofhansl for sharing insight knowledge and direction through my initial questions about HBase architecture.

 A. García-Recuero.